thalescastro98/bank-simulator/README.md

 ## Description

-Aiming to become a back-end developer and test my skills, I developed this API that simulates a bank in a simplified way, where the user can check his balance and make deposits, withdraws and transfers.
-It is possible to register users and new administrators.
+Aiming to become a back-end developer and test my skills, I developed this API that simulates a bank in a simplified way, where an administrator can manipulate user's accounts to check their balance and make deposits, withdraws and transfers.
+It is possible to register new users and new administrators.
 Also, you must be an administrator to access all endpoints.

 ## Knowledge applied to API